 vital for a healthy functioning nervous system.
 It is also

 necessary for the production of feminine hormones, the normal structure of the

 bones. brain function, the formation of thyroxin (thyroid gland hormone), the

 synthesis of structural proteins in the body and the metabolism of glucose.

-Zinc's role in growth and well-being is enormous, starting
+Zinc has an enormous role in growth and well-being starting

 before birth.
 It is needed for healthy skin and hair, proper healing